Interviews

 Late Attendance

-Once you send that email reminder, wait another 5-10 minutes.
+That time can pass slowly, but wait 5–10 minutes before sending an email reminder that you’re waiting on the interviewer.
+Once you send that message, wait another 5–10 minutes.
 If they haven’t joined or responded by then, use the next email template designed for no-show interviews.

 Subject line: Zoom interview running late?